Book This Trip

 • Emergency evacuation and medical equipment, if needed

-• Soft and alcoholic beverages—includes mineral water, hot water, Coke, Fanta, beer, spirits, etc.
+• All of the drinks—soft, hot, and alcoholic beverages such as tea, coffee, mineral water, hot water, Coke, Fanta, beer, spirits, rum, etc.

 • Personal snacks—such as chocolate, biscuits, energy bars, etc.

-• Personal use charges—hot showers, hot water, heater use, battery charging, phone calls, and laundry service
+• Personal use, hot showers, hot water, heater use, battery charging, phone calls, and laundry service

 • Personal gear and equipment hire—sleeping bag, down jacket, hiking boots, camera, toilet paper, etc.